forwarder/meteor-wizard/README.md

 * `stepsTemplate`: Optional.
 A custom steps template.

 #### onSubmit
-Use this callback to process the from data.
+Use this callback to process the form data.
 ```js
 onSubmit: function(data, wizard) {
   var self = this;